CROWN KILLS MAGNA CARTA - JURY TRIALS TO BE CUT

 WHAT HAS CAUSED THE CROWN COURT BACKCLOGG?

-The Crown seemed to expect that the lower sentencing powers of magistrates would tempt innocent people (many of whom would automatically lose their jobs once charged and be too starved of funds to defend themselves) into just pleading guilty to the offence.
-However, they underestimated the publics will to resist and the vast majority demanded the trial be transferred to the crown for trial by their peers i.e. in a conflict between the civilian and the state; civilians would have the final say.
-This together with the incompetence of the executive in borrowing from the markets to fund just about everything conceivable save for the courts and armed forces created a perfect storm and the criminal justice system essentially collapsed.
+Since the passing of the Emergency Workers Act 2018, prosecutions spiked from 17'000 - 22'000 in 2021 alone and then kept rising.
+Examples such as the above, once unthinkable now happen every day in England & Wales.
+On passing the Act, the Crown seemed to expect that the lower sentencing powers of magistrates would tempt innocent people (many of whom would automatically lose their jobs once charged and be too starved of funds to defend themselves) into just pleading guilty to the offence.
+However, they underestimated the publics will to resist and the vast majority demanded the trial be transferred to the crown for trial by jury/their peers i.e. in a conflict between the civilian and the state; civilians would have the final say.
+This together with the incompetence of the executive in borrowing from the markets to fund just about everything conceivable save for the courts (and armed forces) caused the criminal justice system to essentially collapsed.

 House of Common Committee Stage: line-by-line scrutiny - amendments and debates.
 This could technically start next week.